the-bootcamp-project/Native-Mobile-Application-with-Cordova-Svelte-TypeScript-Webpack/README.md

-# How to Build and Publish native Mobile Application (with Flutter)
+# How to Build and Publish Native Mobile Application (with Flutter)